Manila Children’s Home

 In addition to changing the lives of residents, Basiwa says, the Manila Children’s Home has the potential to impact the community around it: “People can learn that there are times when the local government is not sufficient to provide for a large population of children under their care, and external help is needed in order to be effective in helping these children.
 We are hoping our community will see this and be encouraged to support and become involved with the home.”

-Create your own Extreme Team and experience one of the great volunteer opportunities the Manila Children's Home program offers.
-To learn more about short-term volunteering with ER in Manila, contact us at email@example.com.
+To learn more about short-term volunteering with ER in Manila, email us at firstname.lastname@example.org.